bhail300/bhail300/README.md

 ### Hi there 👋
+- My name is Blen Haile

+- I am primarily a UI/UX Designer, but I also have knowledge in Front-end web development and Graphic Design.

 <!--
 **bhail300/bhail300** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.